HEROMORA/La-Restaurante/README.md

 The tests exists in the **restuarantTest** Package

-**Note**: it's taken into note that in more compilcated applications we should implement the tests on a mocked file or database not to ruin the restaurant main data but for the sake of simplicity we tested on the same file
+**Note**: it's taken into note that in more complicated applications we should implement the tests on a mocked file or database not to ruin the restaurant main data but for the sake of simplicity we tested on the same file